 Organic nutrients for soil

 For your organic soil, it pays to have organic compost that you’ve either purchased or created on your own.
 This includes compost teas that you can make at home, too.
-Compost is a great source of nutrients for organic marijuana and maintains your soil as the perfect home for your marijuana to grow.
+Compost is a great source of nutrients for organic weed and maintains your soil as the perfect home for your weed to grow.

 Growing organic weed also means to completely abstain from the use of any herbicide or pesticide.
 The outdoor growing environment can be harsh and a lot of plants don’t survive as a result of pests.
 But there are some organic permaculture methods that can be used to ensure the wellness of the soil and the plants.
 These include using natural pesticides, such as marigold plants, for example, whose fragrance drives away some pests.
 Even Epsom salts have been suggested as a way to drive away spider mites, as they don’t prefer the sodium levels.
 Wood ashes are a great way to raise the pH levels and contain a lot of micronutrients.